All the three diets – Ayurvedic, yogic, and pranic, focus on the mind, body, and spirit to promote holistic well-being.

 Negative pranic foods

-• It is believed that over-powering flavorful foods, such as those that are extremely salty, spicy, sour, or pungent, will damage your prana.
-The following foods are listed by many pranic food practitioners as having a bad impact on prana: onion, garlic, asafoetida, coffee, tea, chile, eggplant (brinjal), stimulants like caffeine, and intoxicants like alcohol.
+- It is believed that over-powering flavourful foods, such as those that are extremely salty, spicy, sour, or pungent, will damage your prana.
+The following foods are listed by many pranic food practitioners as having a bad impact on prana: onion, garlic, asafoetida, coffee, tea, chilli, aubergine (brinjal), stimulants like caffeine, and intoxicants like alcohol.

 Pranic neutral foods